Under Western Eyes (novel)

-Under Western Eyes (1911) is a novel by Joseph Conrad.
+Under Western Eyes is a 1911 novel by Joseph Conrad.
 The novel takes place in St. Petersburg, Russia, and Geneva, Switzerland, and is viewed as Conrad's response to the themes explored in Fyodor Dostoevsky's Crime and Punishment; Conrad was reputed to have detested Dostoevsky.
 It has also been interpreted as Conrad's response to his own early life; his father was a Polish independence activist and would-be revolutionary imprisoned by the Russians, but, instead of following in his father's footsteps, at the age of sixteen Conrad left his native land, only to return briefly decades later.
 Indeed, while writing Under Western Eyes, Conrad suffered a weeks-long breakdown during which he conversed with the novel's characters in Polish.

 This novel is considered to be one of Conrad's major works and is close in subject matter to The Secret Agent.
-It is full of cynicism and conflict about the historical failures of revolutionary movements and ideals.
+It is full of cynicism and conflict about the historical failures of revolutionary movements and ideals: "Under Western Eyes contrasts tsarist autocracy and arbitrary power with fanatic idealism and professional revolutionists.
+The novel is a tour-de-force of intermingling indirect voices, each clamoring for a distinct and persuasive perspective."
 Conrad remarks in this book, as well as others, on the irrationality of life, the opacity of character, the unfairness with which suffering is inflicted upon the innocent and poor and the careless disregard for the lives of those with whom we share existence.

 The book's first audience read it after the failed Russian Revolution of 1905.
 A later audience reading it after the Russian Revolutions of 1917 perceived the author's insights differently.
 Writing to Edward Garnett in 1911, Conrad said "...in this book I am concerned with nothing but ideas, to the exclusion of everything else".